-Types of Pipeline in Oil & Gas Industry:
+Types of Pipelines in the Oil & Gas Industry

 - Trunk lines / Inter field lines: Pipelines between two processing facilities or from pig trap to pig trap or from block valve station to block valve station.